Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 #### ***How to add new widgets to the Metrics Storybook***

-Let's imagine, we want to add a new `inactive button widget` to the storybook.
+Let's imagine, we want to add an `inactive button widget` to the storybook.

 You should follow the next steps:

-1. Create a new folder in the `stories` and name it according to the name of a new widget (e.g., `buttons`).
+1. Create a new folder in the `stories` and name it according to the type of a new widget (e.g., buttons).

 For example, `lib/stories/buttons`.